Chapter 18: The Power of Yoga is in Ourselves

-Continued practice of even asana, and a systemised effort at methodical breathing, creates in oneself a new kind of power and energy which otherwise gets dissipated on account of the natural distracted condition of the body.
-A regularised practice even of simple physical posture – the meditative pose – and a normal healthy practice of breathing, will create a tendency in the powers of the body to unite themselves together into a new kind of force which attracts things towards itself.
+Continued practice of asana, and a systemised effort at methodical breathing, create in oneself a new kind of power and energy which otherwise gets dissipated by the naturally distracted condition of the body.
+A regularised practice of even a simple physical posture, the meditative pose, and a normal healthy practice of breathing, will create a tendency in the powers of the body to unite themselves together into a new kind of force which attracts things towards itself.
 A gradual capacity to exert influence on one's atmosphere rises automatically in oneself.
 Our personality becomes a centre of attraction.
-It is not that we dress ourselves, groom ourselves or have any kind of make-up of the body for the sake of attraction, but certain changes that take place within the body create an internal atmosphere of attraction of everything that is around oneself.
+It is not that we dress ourselves, groom ourselves or wear any kind of make-up, but certain changes that take place within the body create an internal atmosphere which attracts everything that is around oneself.

-The capacity has various other aspects also, namely, the ability to withstand the pairs of opposites – such things as even heat and cold, hunger and thirst, and psychological opposites as joy and sorrow.
-We will not be suddenly roused to happiness on account of anything, nor will we sink into grief even if the worst thing happens.
+This capacity has various other aspects also, namely, the ability to withstand the pairs of opposites such as heat and cold, hunger and thirst, and psychological opposites such as joy and sorrow.
+We will not be suddenly roused into happiness, nor will we sink into grief even if the worst thing happens.
 The body, in collaboration with the mind, will be able to bear everything in the world.
 That fortitude is a kind of strength which gets newly generated in oneself.
-Even if we fall sick, by chance, we will recover quickly and not be incapacitated for years in a hospital.
-A new kind of capacity to rejuvenate oneself also arises in the system, though there may be a sudden fall of health for various reasons and we may have fever, headache, and so on.
+Even if by chance we fall sick, we will recover quickly and not be incapacitated for a long time.
+A new kind of capacity to rejuvenate oneself arises in the system, though there may be a sudden failing of health for various reasons and we may have fever, headache, and so on.

 This strength is not ordinary strength.
-It is the strength of the tendency to unity of powers.
-It is not the power that we think of ordinarily in the world – such as social strength, political strength, or the strength of status in the public, the temporary strength that we gain by eating a good meal, and so on.

-This is another kind of strength altogether, which will keep us sane and stable even in an atmosphere of conflict, dissention, and tension.
-Even if we are placed in an atmosphere of severe conflict, we will not be affected by these conflicts.
+It is the strength of the tendency to the unity of powers.
+It is not the strength that we ordinarily think of in the world, such as social strength, political strength, the strength of one's public status, the temporary strength gained by eating a good meal, and so on.
+This is another kind of strength altogether, which will keep us sane and stable even in an atmosphere of conflict, dissention and tension.
+Even if we are placed in an atmosphere of severe conflict, we will not be affected by it.
 We will be able to understand, rather than react.
-The capacity to withstand the impulse to reaction is one of the consequences, one of the results that follow from the continuous practice of asana and pranayama.
-We become a little different from other people, and the difference is precisely in our being able to turn to a centrality of our being, rather than towards objects of sense.
+The capacity to withstand the impulse to react is one of the consequences, one of the results that follow from the continuous practice of asana and pranayama.
+We become a little different from other people, and the difference is precisely in our capacity to turn to a centrality of our being, rather than towards objects of sense.

 The greater is the tendency to the acquisition of this knowledge, the greater also is the power, because real power is the same as knowledge.
 Knowledge is power.
 Where there is knowledge, power has to be.
-But, this knowledge is not book-learning.
-It is not a qualification of the academies.
-It is a knowledge which is identical with ‘being’, about which we were discussing a few aspects the other day.
-Knowledge associated with ‘being’ is also power, because power is only another name for the expression of ‘being’, while the common man's notion is one of artificial contact with the facilities and instruments of action.
+But, this knowledge is not book learning.
+It is not an academic qualification.
+It is a knowledge which is identical with being, about which we have discussed a few aspects previously.
+Knowledge associated with being is also power, because power is only another name for the expression of being, while the common man's notion of power is that it is an artificial contact with the facilities and instruments of action.
 The power to wield instruments of action is not real power, because when the instruments are withdrawn, the power also goes.
-Suppose we have a gun; we seem to have a power with us.
-When the gun is not there, we have no power.
+If we have a gun, we seem to have a power with us, and when the gun is not there, we have no power.
 But the power of yoga is not of that kind.
-We we do not require a gun or a knife or a sword in our hand.
-It is power that is manifest by our own ‘being’, and that power cannot be snatched away from us.
+We do not require a gun or a knife or a sword in our hand.
+Yoga is power that is manifest by our own being, and that power cannot be snatched away from us.

-There is a peculiar kind of beauty – not the beauty which the senses see occasionally, when they are excited due to their selfishness, but a real beauty which is capable of acting like a magnet around its atmosphere.
+There is a peculiar kind of beauty, not the beauty which the senses see when they are excited due to their selfishness, but a real beauty which is capable of acting like a magnet.
 We will be beautiful even if we have no clothes to wear.
-Even if we have not taken a bath, that beauty will not vanish, whereas we are under the impression that beauty increases by dress and appearance, etc., brought about by artificial appurtenances.
+Even if we have not taken a bath, that beauty will not vanish, whereas we are under the impression that beauty increases by our clothes and appearance, and is brought about by artificial appurtenances.
 The beauty that is injected into the personality by the practice of yoga is a natural concomitance of the essential nature of our being, and it will be there always.
-Some of the yoga scriptures go to the extent of saying that even the celestials are drawn towards us due to the grandeur of our personality—celestials, not merely the people of the world!
+Some of the yoga scriptures go to the extent of saying that even the celestials are drawn towards us due to the grandeur of our personality—celestials, not merely people of the world.

-Lavanya is another word which Patanjali uses.
-There is a tenderness of our personality, together with that strength our being.
-There is a beautiful combination of strength and tenderness combined in our personality.
-We are an unshakeable being.
+The word lavanya which Patanjali uses means there is a tenderness of our personality, together with a strength of our being.
+There is a beautiful combination of strength and tenderness in our personality.
+We are unshakeable.
 The logic of the world and the treasures of the earth cannot shake us easily, and the power of fortitude sustains us at all times.
-We become an indomitable figure in our thinking and in our actions.
+We become indomitable in our thinking and in our actions.
 Our decisions become firm, and we need not go on scratching our head to come to a conclusion about important issues.
-Things become clear at once, on the very face of these appearances.
-But, at the same time, we become a very tender personality, with the ability to feel the feelings of others – a great virtue indeed – on account of which we do not react to atmospheres.
+Things become clear at once on the very face of their appearance.
+But, at the same time, we become very tender, with the ability to feel the feelings of others, which is a great virtue indeed, on account of which we do not react to various atmospheres.

-These powers – whatever we seek, in fact – is in ourselves.
+These powers—and whatever we seek, in fact—are in ourselves.
 One of the greatest miraculous discoveries of the philosophy of yoga is that whatever we seek is in ourselves.
 It is not outside, because there is no such thing as ‘outside'.
-The concept of ‘outside’ is an illusion that is created by a peculiar structural defect in the activity of the mind.
-Just as there is a false outsidedness in dream, while there is no such thing as that, there is no such thing as externality even in the waking world.
-Don’t we see a vast external world in dream, something disconnected from us?
+The concept of outside is an illusion that is created by a peculiar structural defect in the activity of the mind.
+Just as there is a false outsidedness in dream while there is actually no such thing, there is no such thing as externality even in the waking world.
+Do we not see a vast external world in dream, something disconnected from us?
 But is it really disconnected?
-We know very well how even the vast world that we see in dream is connected with us and the externality of that so-called world there is a falsity created by a peculiar movement of the mind.
-So is this externality that keeps us cut off from the world of nature.
+We know very well how the vast world that we see in dream is connected with us and the externality of that so-called world is a falsity created by a peculiar movement of the mind.
+In the same way, this externality keeps us cut off from the world of nature.